Redocly/redocly-cli/docs/resources/built-in-rules.md

 ### no-invalid-parameter-examples

-Verifies that parameter example value conforms to the schema type.
+Verifies that parameter example value conforms to the schema.
 Disallows additional properties by default.

 ```yaml
 lint: